crpietschmann/portfolio/_posts/2009-06-10-building-javascript-html-applications-using-adobe-air-for-free.markdown

 build.bat example:

-<em>cd App_Files <br />adt &ndash;package &ndash;storetype pkcs12 &ndash;keystore ../certificate ../MyApp.air application.xml .</em>
+*cd App_Files <br />adt &ndash;package &ndash;storetype pkcs12 &ndash;keystore ../certificate ../MyApp.air application.xml .*

 test.bat example

-<em>cd App_Files <br />adl application.xml</em>
+*cd App_Files <br />adl application.xml*

 Also, one thing to note about the above modified &ldquo;build.bat&rdquo; file is that it will place the Built &ldquo;.air&rdquo; file/application within the Main folder where the .BAT files and Certificate are located.
 <h3>Creating a Self-Signed Certificate</h3>

-One thing that you&rsquo;ll notice above is that I&rsquo;m using a Certificate file names &ldquo;<em>certificate</em>&rdquo;.
+One thing that you&rsquo;ll notice above is that I&rsquo;m using a Certificate file names &ldquo;*certificate*&rdquo;.
 This is a self-signed certificate that I generated using the &ldquo;adt&rdquo; tool.
 To generate a self-signed certificate, you can execute &ldquo;adt&rdquo; using the following command-line parameters:

-<em>adt &ndash;certificate &ndash;cn SelfSigned 1024-RSA certificate.pfx samplePassword</em>
+*adt &ndash;certificate &ndash;cn SelfSigned 1024-RSA certificate.pfx samplePassword*
 <h3>Conclusion</h3>

 The above is pretty much the extent of my knowledge of building Adobe AIR applications using JavaScript / HTML at the time of this writing.
 I decided to take a few minutes to figure out the basics, so I thought I&rsquo;d share some of the tidbits I found out.